 How to keep your bed clean

-- Avoid eating in bed.
-We would say avoid drinking in bed too, but where is the joy in life if you can't wake up with a nice cup of coffee?
+Avoid eating in bed.
+We would say no to drinking in bed, too, but where is the joy in life if you can't wake up with a nice cup of coffee?

-- Give your bedroom a good air every so often.
-Fling the sheets back before making your bed, leaving them pulled back to expose your bed to sunlight (this helps lessen bugs and germs).
+Give your bedroom good air every so often.
+Fling the sheets back before making your bed to expose your bed to sunlight (this helps lessen bugs and germs).